 is Professor of the History of Science at Harvard University.
 Her research interests include modern Latin America, the intersection of science and culture, public health, nationalism, and emerging citizenships.
 Soto Laveaga’s books and articles include Jungle Laboratories: Mexican Peasants, National Projects, and the Making of Global Steroids (Duke University Press, 2009), “Science and Public Health in the Century of Revolution,” in A Companion to Mexican History and Culture (John Wiley, 2011); and “Medicos, Hospitales y Servicios de Inteligencia” in Salud Colectiva 7 (1), January–April, 2011), as well as many more.
 Currently she is working on several projects including Sanitizing Revolt: Physicians Strikes and Public Health in Mexico, 1930s–1960s and Rural Health Care and Politics in 1970s Mexico.

-is professor of history and director of the Hemispheric Institute on the Americas at the University of California, Davis.
-He teaches courses on all aspects of Latin American history as well as natural disasters, truth commissions, social movements, and sports and empire.
-His books include The Tupac Amaru Rebellion (Harvard University Press, 2014); Shaky Colonialism: The 1746 Earthquake-Tsunami in Lima, Peru and its Long Aftermath (Duke University Press, 2008); and Smoldering Ashes: Cuzco and the Transition from Colony to Republic, 1780–1840 (Duke University Press, 1999).
-He has also coedited several volumes in Peru, including a compilation of his essays, Diálogos con el Perú (FEP San Marcos, 2009), and introduced and translated with Carlos Aguirre and Willie Hiatt, Alberto Flores Galindo’s Buscando un Inca/In Search of an Inca (Cambridge University Press, 2010).
-Walker has held fellowships from the National Endowment of the Humanities, University of California (President’s Fellowship in the Humanities), American Council of Learned Societies, Social Science Research Council, the American Philosophical Society, the Tinker Foundation, and the MacArthur Foundation.
-He serves on editorial boards in Chile, Peru, Spain, and the United States, and is the Andes editor for the Oxford Research Encyclopedia of Latin American History.
+is professor of history at the University of California, Davis.
+He teaches courses on all aspects of Latin American history as well as natural disasters, truth commissions, social movements, and human rights.
+His books include the graphic history, Witness to the Age of Revolution: The Odyssey of Juan Bautista Túpac Amaru (Oxford University Press, 2020); The Tupac Amaru Rebellion (Harvard University Press, 2014); Shaky Colonialism: The 1746 Earthquake-Tsunami in Lima, Peru and its Long Aftermath (Duke University Press, 2008); and Smoldering Ashes: Cuzco and the Transition from Colony to Republic, 1780–1840 (Duke University Press, 1999), all translated into Spanish.
+With Carlos Aguirre, he published Alberto Flores Galindo: Utopía, historia y revolución (La Siniestra, 2020).
+He has also coedited several volumes in Peru, introduced and translated with Carlos Aguirre and Willie Hiatt, Alberto Flores Galindo’s Buscando un Inca/In Search of an Inca (Cambridge University Press, 2010), and introduced and translated with Michael Lazzara José Carlos Agüero's Los rendidos/The Surrendered (Duke University Press, 2021).
+Walker has held fellowships from the National Endowment of the Humanities, University of California (President’s Fellowship in the Humanities), American Council of Learned Societies, Social Science Research Council, the American Philosophical Society, the Shelby Cullom Davis Center, and the Tinker Foundation.
+From 2015 to 2020 he held the MacArthur Foundation Endowed Chair in Global Human Rights.
+He serves on editorial boards in Chile, Peru, Spain, and the United States.

 is Professor of Spanish at Wellesley College.
 She is the author of scholarly works, creative works, and several anthologies on the themes of women and human rights in the Americas.
 Among her most recent books are I Lived on Butterfly Hill: A Novel (Simon and Schuster, 2014) and Ana Imagining Ana (Das Kapital, 2015).
 She has received several awards for her literary works, among them the Pura Belpré award from the American Library Association for her book I Lived on Butterfly Hill.